 An income tax credit is available in an amount equal to twentyfive (25%) of the total costs and expenses in rehabilitating eligible property certified as a historic structure or structure in a certified historic district.
 If the amount of the credit exceeds \$250,000, the taxpayer may elect to claim refund in the amount of seventy-five (75%) of the excess credit in lieu of the 10 year carryforward.
 The refund will be paid in equal installments over a 2 year period.
 Not-for profit entities are not eligible for this credit.
 The Mississippi Department of Archives and History is responsible for certifying the amount of the eligible costs and expenses and whether the rehabilitation is consistent with set standards.
 Once you have received certification of eligibility from MDAH, the certification should be attached to the income tax return on which the credit is claimed.
-Effective July 1, 2014, House Bill 787 amends Miss.
-Code Ann. §27-7-22.31 to extend the gualifying date of this credit to December 31, 2017.
+Effective July 1, 2016, House Bill 2922 extended the date of credit to December 31, 2020.